This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 This amazing paper mache Chimera sculpture was created by Cindy Williams.
-You may already know her from her awesome dragon guest post.
+You may already know her from her awesome dragon guest and her lifelike paper mache octopus.
 If you love to sculpt, you won’t want to miss a word of this tutorial!

 © 2019 Cindy Williams